chongyih/aasp-core/README.md

 # Automatic Assessment Platform (AASP)

-This project was developed as part of my Final Year Project in Nanyang Technological University, Singapore.
+This repository is forked from the initial version and is developed as part of my Final Year Project in Nanyang Technological University, Singapore.

+This project includes enhancements - Test Proctoring features, and bug fixes.

 ## About